joelouthan/theologic.us/content/posts/prayers/2020-07-29-pm_prayers.md

 ## Acts 20:24 But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God.

 <pre><b>
+Isaiah 53:1

+Who has believed what we have heard?
+And to whom has the arm of the LORD been revealed?
 </b></pre>

+Lord I believe!

+I see your strong arm!
+It has never been too short.

+I see you moving!
+I see the power of the Spirit!

+Can you save a false teacher?
+A wolf?
+A snake?
+An abuser?

+You saved me.
+Lustful, prideful and wicked to the heart.
+Contemptible in every way.

+But you rescued me, gathered me from the pits of hell, cleansed me from sin, clothed me with your righteousness, seal upon my heart, and peace on my feet.

+I adore you King Jesus.

 ## Prayers for those who are trapped in NAR churches